-When a student fails to achieve SAP due to special or extenuating circumstances, the student may appeal the loss of eligibility by petitioning the FASA Office for a professional judgment exception.
+When a student fails to achieve SAP due to special or extenuating circumstances, the student may appeal the loss of eligibility by petitioning Financial Aid & Scholarship for a professional judgment exception.

-In explaining his failure to meet the minimum GPA or rate of progress requirements, a student must document the special or extenuating circumstances that caused him to perform poorly.
+In case of failing to meet the minimum GPA or rate of progress requirements, the student must document the special or extenuating circumstances that caused the poor performance.
 Examples of such circumstances may include: